 The Ulu Property (“Ulu”) covers an area of 947 hectares, located approximately 523 kilometres (“km”) north of Yellowknife NT within the Kitikmeot Settlement Area of Nunavut at longitude 110° 58’W and latitude 66° 54’N. The hamlet of Kugluktuk is approximately 210 km to the northwest, and Cambridge Bay, approximately 340 km to the northeast.
-Ulu consists of the renewable 21-year Crown mining lease No: NL3563, which has an expiry date of Nov 18, 2038.
+Ulu consists of a renewable 21-year Crown mining lease (No: NL3563) and has an expiry date of Nov 18, 2038.

-Ulu is accessible by fixed wing aircraft from Yellowknife.
-A 1,200 metre by 32 metre gravel airstrip is situated 3.5 km south of the camp.
-Float-equipped aircraft may also land on West Lake, located approximately 1 km from the camp.
+Ulu is accessible by fixed-wing aircraft from Yellowknife.
+A 1,200 metre by 32 metre gravel airstrip is situated 3.5 km south of the Ulu camp.
+Float-equipped aircraft can land on West Lake, located approximately 1 km from the camp.
 Additionally, Ulu may be accessed by a seasonal ice road from the Lupin mine.

 Camp infrastructure at Ulu is comprised of offices, mine dry, kitchen facilities, telecommunications equipment, sewage treatment, mine shop and housing for 60 persons with supporting electric generators, a water filtration system and fuel storage tanks.

-The Ulu Property hosts an advanced gold project, which between 1989 and 2006 saw significant exploration and development.
-Past explorers include: BHP Billiton (1989 to 1993), Echo Bay Mines Ltd. (1995 to 2002), and Wolfden Resources Inc. and successor companies (2004 to 2011).
-Presently, Ulu is permitted for mining based upon past work that includes approximately 1.7 km of underground development and approximately 405 diamond drill holes that produced 97,820 metres of core pre 2019.
-Bulk sampling by Echo Bay produced a stockpile containing an estimated 2,227 tonnes of material, grading 13.8 grams per tonne (“g/t”) for an estimated 988 contained ounces of gold.
+The Ulu Property hosts an advanced stage gold project, which between 1989 and 2006 saw significant exploration and development.
+Past explorers include BHP Billiton (1989 to 1993), Echo Bay Mines Ltd. (1995 to 2002), and Wolfden Resources Inc. and successor companies (2004 to 2011).
+A 1.7 km long underground decline and associated development exits, and over 400 diamond drill holes that produced 97,820 metres of core pre-2019.
+Bulk sampling by Echo Bay produced a stockpile containing an estimated 2,227 tonnes of material grading 13.8 grams per tonne (“g/t”) for an estimated 988 contained ounces of gold.

-Supplementing the exploration data, metallurgical test work on gold mineralization returned gold recoveries of greater than 90% by applying gravity, flotation and cyanidation.
+Supplementing the exploration data, metallurgical test returned gold recoveries of greater than 90% by applying gravity, flotation, and cyanidation.

-The Flood Zone is hosted by iron-rich tholeiitic basalt and is composed of anastomosing shear-hosted auriferous zones.
-This steeply dipping system has been traced for 435 metres on surface.
-The current interpretation identifies one main anastomosing vein zone, which occupies a fold hinge and essentially contains all previously interpreted zones plus additional mineralization not included in earlier interpretations.
-The current Measured and Indicated Resource on the Flood Zone lies between surface and a vertical depth of 525 metres.
-The deepest Flood Zone drill intersection assayed 14.9 g/t gold over 7.7 metres at a depth of 610 metres below surface.
+The main deposit, called the Flood Zone, is a northwest-trending, shear hosted anastomosing vein/alteration system that occurs proximal to a basalt-metagreywacke contact at the core of the Ulu anticline.
+The deposit is steeply dipping to the southwest and has been traced for over 400 metres on surface.
+The current Measured and Indicated Resource on the Flood Zone lies between the surface and a vertical depth of 525 metres.
+The deepest significant Flood Zone drill intersection assayed 14.9 g/t gold over 7.7 metres at a depth of 610 metres below surface.

 Technical Report on the Ulu Property

-In April 14, 2015, the Company reported Giroux Consultants Ltd. (“Giroux”) had completed an independent Technical Report entitled “Technical Report on the Ulu Gold Property, Nunavut, Canada.”
-The Technical Report was prepared in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects and contains a mineral resource estimate for the Flood Zone, the principal occurrence and only developed gold zone within the Ulu Property.
+In April 14, 2015, the Company reported that Giroux Consultants Ltd. (Gary Giroux), Buena Tierra Developments Ltd. (Paul Cowley) and North Face Software Ltd. (Bob Singh) had completed an independent Technical Report entitled “Technical Report on the Ulu Gold Property, Nunavut, Canada.”
+The Technical Report was prepared in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects and contains a mineral resource estimate for the Flood Zone, the principal occurrence, and only developed gold zone within the Ulu Property.
+In addition, a small Inferred Resource was estimated for the satellite Gnu Zone.
 This mineral resource estimate replaced the historic 2011 mineral resource estimate for the Flood Zone gold deposit contained in the 2011 technical report prepared for Elgin Mining Inc.

 The new mineral resource estimate includes increased tonnage and contained ounces, when compared to previous resource estimates.
 The primary reasons for these increases were the reinterpretation of the vein system and changes in prevailing economic considerations including gold price, exchange rates and the positive impact of the proximity to the Lupin Gold Mine.
-The vein system reinterpretation was the result of corrections to the Ulu database and shaping a model using all of the data, which the Consultants believe reflects a more realistic representation of the continuity of the mineralized system.
-This improved continuity resulted in larger zones (less selective than previously) and a justification for deeper modelling, in excess of 45% deeper than previously modelled.
+The vein system reinterpretation was the result of corrections to the Ulu database and shaping a model using all of the data, which the Consultants believe reflected a more realistic representation of the continuity of the mineralized system.

 The current Ulu mineral resource estimate is presented below at a 4 g/t gold (“Au”) cut-off value: